matticyang/matticyang/README.md

 ## About Matthew

-Matthew is from Taiwan where he has professional experience as backend software engineer.
-He also has some experience with frontend development, unit testing, system design work through internship experience and personal project.
-Matthew enjoys using Python and java, while his favorite framework is Django.
-Matthew is currently a 4th-year Computer Science student at University of Toronto.
+I have professional experience as backend software engineer.
+I also have experience with frontend engineering, unit testing, system design work through professional experience and personal projects.
+My favorite programming languages are Python and java, while his favorite framework is Django.
+I am currently an Associated Software Developer at Ontario Teachers' Pension Plan.
+I graduated from University of Toronto.
 Some of his hobbies include playing basketball, working out, watching movies, and reading.

 ## Strengths